mistval/match-tags/README.md

 # match-tags

 Extract an HTML element and its children from a string.
-This can make it easier and more efficient to work with HTML parsing libraries.
+This can make it more efficient to work with HTML parsing libraries like cheerio.
 You can use this module to extract only the part of the page you care about, and have the parsing library parse only that.

 ## Usage